 I felt shivers run through my body.
 The girl’s visage disappeared as quickly as it came, but that feeling lingered.
 Was that really what I thought it was?
 My younger self... angry at me for what I did to her?
 It started to make sense on a certain level.
 Of course my childhood self would be disappointed in me- horrified at the loser I’d turned into.
 I wouldn’t be surprised if my younger self would hate me.
 But I still didn’t know how all of this- time travel, if that’s what it was- could be possible.

 I looked around my room.
 Flounder pillow.
 Cassette tapes.
 Calendar.
 It was all the same, again, again.
 That was the last straw.
-If that girl in the mirror wanted me to make things different, then fine- that's exactly what I'd do.
-The fear that had always had a grip on my heart had its fingers pried off one by one with the surge of combined anger and determination I now felt.
+If that girl in the mirror wanted me to make things different, then fine- that’s exactly what I’d do.
+The fear that had always had a grip on my heart had its fingers pried off one by one with the surge anger I felt.
 I was going to make things right.
 I was going to live my dreams and stop being so afraid.
 I would set things right, and maybe I could finally go to heaven- or at least be happy.

 With all the determination I could muster, I went and found Kyle.
-He was in the boarding house's library studying and sadly contemplating the death of Alonzo, who was only a year older than he.
-(Apparently this time around, it was a few weeks after Alonzo's death.)
+He was in the boarding house’s library studying and sadly contemplating the death of Alonzo, who was only a year older than he.
+(Apparently this time around, it was a few weeks after Alonzo’s death.)
 He was surprised to see me and how boldly I was acting, but I comforted him and talked to him about Alonzo.
 Then I helped him study and the two of us went out to dinner together.
-I started putting up notes in my window for him to read, and soon we were passing notes back and forth like crazy.
-When his sophomore year of college ended, he didn't move out.
+I started putting up notes in my window for him to read, and soon we were passing them back and forth like crazy.
+When his sophomore year of college ended, he didn’t move out.

 He stayed at the boarding house for six more years.
-When he finally did move out, it was to move into an apartment with me- because we'd just been married.
+When he finally did move out, it was to move into an apartment with me- because we’d just been married.
 I finally knew the joy of having a someone be there when I got home, someone to hold me at night.
-Sure he had annoying habits, but frankly after two lifetimes of being alone, I didn't care.
-All that mattered to me was being wrapped up his smile, his dark brown hair, and his mahogany eyes.
+Sure he had annoying habits, but frankly after two lifetimes of being alone, I didn’t care.
+All that mattered to me was being wrapped up in his smile, his dark brown hair, and his mahogany eyes.
 He was so sweet to me, and during that time we were married, I felt confident that I had done right by my younger self and finally lived a fulfilling life.
-I thought that the next time I died I'd actually die and that nothing could possibly go wrong.
+I thought that the next time I died I’d actually die and that nothing could possibly go wrong.

 Kyle was my world- my universe- the absolute only thing or person that I cared about even the littlest bit.
 We had been married for two years.
 But then one day, Kyle didn’t come home from work.
 I was nervous, but I told myself he must have just gone out with his friends.
 Then I got a call from the hospital.
 Kyle was dead.
 He’d had a heart attack and been pronounced at the scene.
 He was only twenty-eight years old.